Serendipity0429/User-Trajectory-Retriever/README.md

 ├── requirements.txt  # Python dependencies for the platform
 └── README.md         # This file
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have any suggestions or find any bugs.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
 If you have any questions, please feel free to contact me via [stevenzhangx@163.com]() or open an issue.